CabboShiba/KeyAuth-Server-Emulator/README.md

 # KeyAuthServerEmulator

-** THIS IS NOT A BYPASS!**
+**THIS IS NOT A BYPASS!**

 With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Client.
 It uses API V1.0.

-I Wrote this code some months ago, and it is not perfect.
-It can be greatly optimized, but due to lack of time/interest I will not do it.
+**I wrote this code some months ago, and it is not perfect.
+It can be greatly optimized, but due to lack of time/interest I will not do it.**

-I need help for some functions, so if you are interested in the project, do not hesitate to contact me.
+**I need help for some functions, so if you are interested in the project, do not hesitate to contact me.**

 # How it works

-- First of all, it will intercepts https://KeyAuth.Win/api/1.0 Requests from a Program.
+- First of all, it intercepts HTTP requests from https://KeyAuth.Win/api/1.0 .

 - After, it bruteforces the Secret through a list of Strings provided by the user (if you already know the secret, you can use it, without using the bruteforcer).